Engin-Boot/capture-behavior-of-a-visit-counter-ektasaini/needs-facilities.md

 Scenario: Report visitor trends during a week of operation

-  Given An calender synced sensor that differentiates between patient-card and visitor-card When a visitor-card is detected
+  Given An calender synced sensor that differentiates between patient-card and visitor-card When sensor detects a visitor-card
   Then count records for current day and updates report bar graph for week

 Scenario: Alert when seating capacity is full